urfour/ShadowHunters/docs/events.rst

    Event that allow the player to choose to reveal his character.

-   .. property:: public Card EffectCard { get; set; } = null;
+   .. property:: public Card EffectCard { get; set; }

-      The card that forces the player to reveal himself.
+      Initialised at null, the card that forces the player to reveal himself.

-   .. property:: public bool PowerDaniel { get; set; } = false;
+   .. property:: public bool PowerDaniel { get; set; }

-      Boolean if the power of Daniel is used.
+      Initialised at false, boolean if the power of Daniel is used.

-   .. property:: public bool PowerLoup { get; set; } = false;
+   .. property:: public bool PowerLoup { get; set; }

-      Boolean if the power of Werewolf is used.
+      Initialised at false ,boolean if the power of Werewolf is used.

 .. class:: SelectStealCardEvent